CBrown-works/Student-Projects/Guitar Tuner DB Demo/README.txt

 This was a collaborative project done in my Software engineering class with my teammates.
-We build an android app to simulate tuning a guitar using a database of musical notes and an accessible user interface with visual and audio feedback during tuning.
+We built an android app to simulate tuning a guitar using a database of musical notes and an accessible user interface with visual and audio feedback during tuning.